-The overflight compatibility of proposed land uses within the AIA of Santa Maria Airport shall be evaluated in accordance with the policies set forth in this section together with the overflight zone depicted in Chapter 4.
+The overflight compatibility of proposed land uses within the AIA of an Airport shall be evaluated in accordance with the policies set forth in this section together with the overflight zones depicted in Chapter 4, as applicable.
 The policies apply to all of the AIA (Review Area 1 and Review Area 2).